techatpark/zols/README.md

 Zols
 ====

 Zols is a Light weighted Content Management System built on Spring Framework.
-Apart from providing anything you want from a CMS, Zols is unique in three ways
+Apart from providing anything you want from a CMS, Zols is unique in three ways:

 (1) Zols is not a web application.
 It is a library which can be easily integrated with any existing Spring MVC Application.
-NO SEPARATE DEPLOYMENT !!
+This means that this saves the hassle of handling a separate deployment.

 (2) Zols uses strict natural templating.
 HTML Projects can be directly linked to CMS.
-Designers are free to modify HTML files which will reflect in real time @ CMS.
+Designers are free to modify HTML files which will reflect in real time within the CMS.

 (3) Clear Separation of data.
 Anything you enter into the system is native data which can be separately processed and analyzed.